bmw-tech/widget_driver/widget_driver/README.md

 This is annoying and makes testing tougher and less useful.
 You only want to focus on testing the current widget.
 In this moment you do not care which dependencies any of your child widgets might have.
 (Cause you will anyway test them in isolation later)

 `WidgetDriver` to the rescue again! `WidgetDriver` uses a special `TestDriver` when you are running tests.
 These `TestDrivers` provide predefined default values to all child widgets so that you do not need to provide any dependencies! 🥳
 This means that during testing, your real `Driver` is never created.
-Instead only this `TestDriver` is created which does not contain any dependencies or business logic.
+Instead only this `TestDriver` is created which has only hardcoded values and does not contain any dependencies or business logic.

 <div align="center">
   <img src="https://github.com/bmw-tech/widget_driver/blob/master/widget_driver/doc/resources/widget_driver_test_description_dark.png?raw=true#gh-dark-mode-only" style="max-width: 400px">